0xTamil/awesome-low-level/README.md

 > Try implementing these data structures yourself in C rather than only using library implementations.

-### Why it matters

-Hardware resources are limited.
-Choosing the right data structure and algorithm can significantly affect how fast a program runs and how much memory it uses.
-Understanding these concepts is especially important in low-level programming, where performance and memory usage often matter.

 ---

 ## 6. Pick a Specialized Field